By Dan Wooding —

 If you enjoy being scared to death, Stephen King is the writer for you.
 He is the master of contemporary horror, suspense, science fiction and fantasy and his books have sold more than 350 million copies and have been adapted into a number of feature films, television movies and comic books.

-King’s other much-anticipated new novel Joyland, has just been released from publisher Hard Case Crime.The popular master of the macabre has sprung a big surprise that will astonish many of his fans.
-In a recent interview with Terry Gross of National Public Radio (NPR), he revealed that he believes in God and intelligent design, and he also shared about his personal faith experience.
+In King’s novel Joyland, the popular master of the macabre made a big surprise that will astonish many of his fans.
+In an interview with Terry Gross of National Public Radio (NPR), he revealed that he believes in God and intelligent design, and he also shared about his personal faith experience.

 When asked by Gross about his belief in God and whether it has changed over time, King replied, “I choose to believe it. … I mean, there’s no downside to that.
 If you say, ‘Well, OK, I don’t believe in God.
 There’s no evidence of God,’ then you’re missing the stars in the sky and you’re missing the sunrises and sunsets and you’re missing the fact that bees pollinate all these crops and keep us alive and the way that everything seems to work together.

 King went on to say, “But, at the same time, there’s a lot of things in life where you say to yourself, ‘Well, if this is God’s plan, it’s very peculiar,’ and you have to wonder about that guy’s personality – the big guy’s personality.
 And the thing is – I may have told you last time that I believe in God – what I’m saying now is I choose to believe in God, but I have serious doubts and I refuse to be pinned down to something that I said 10 or 12 years ago.
 I’m totally inconsistent.”